-Vetch varieties show litte difference in their pest susceptibility.
-Generally, damage from pests of emerging crops, such as snails, slugs, millipedes and earwigs, is not a major problem.
-This is partly because in vetch, unlike lupin, cotyledons do not grow above the soil surface, so plants can reshoot underground if the tops have been eaten off.
+Vetch varieties show little difference in their pest susceptibility.
+Generally damage from pests of emerging crops, such as snails, slugs, millipedes and earwigs, is not a major problem.
+This is partly because vetch cotyledons do not grow above the soil surface, so plants can reshoot underground if the tops have been eaten off.

 All current vetch varieties are susceptible in early growth stages to redlegged earth mite and lucerne flea.
-Most are susceptible to bluegreen and cowpea aphids from early growth through to pod maturity, as well as to native budworm during pod formation and filling (see Section 6.1 Pest management).
+Most are susceptible to bluegreen and cowpea aphids from early growth through to pod maturity, as well as to native budworm during pod formation and filling (see Section 6 In-crop management - pests).